zowe/zowe-client-python-sdk/README.md

 pip install -r requirements.txt
 ```

-Once complete, you can now develop the Python SDK with the installed dependencies.
+You can now develop the Python SDK with the installed dependencies.

-Finally, when you are finished with your development session, deactivate your virtual environment:
+When you are finished with your development session, deactivate your virtual environment:

 ```
 deactivate